-An Amazon Machine Image (AMI) is a template that contains a software configuration (e.g., operating system, application server, and applications).
-From an AMI, you launch instances, which are running copies of the AMI.
-You can launch multiple instances of an AMI.
-For more information on using Windows AMIs, see Windows Amazon Machine Images (AMI) (p.
-48).
+An Amazon Machine Image (AMI) is a template that contains a software configuration (for example, an operating system, an application server, and applications).
+From an AMI, you launch instances, which are copies of the AMI running as virtual servers in the cloud.